Your Ultimate Guide to Blood Sugar Friendly Cocktails

-This ultimate guide will help you decide what type of drink is best for you and how to incorporate in your diabetes care plan.
-Learn tips on how to make blood sugar friendly cocktails and ways to enjoy a night out.
+This ultimate guide will help you decide what type of drinks are best for you and how to incorporate them into your diabetes care plan.
+Learn tips on how to make blood sugar-friendly cocktails and ways to enjoy a night out.
+Certain cocktails, wine, and "mocktails"...the new jazzy way of enjoying a pretty drink without the alcohol, are all blood sugar-friendly options to consider.

 Rum is a sweeter liquor, and I did notice a slight bump in my blood sugar after downing one.
 That was my introduction to alcohol, and I soon got off the rum and a few years later was introduced to wine.